kddnewton/ripper-docs/README.md

 export type Yield = ParserEvent<"yield", { body: [ArgsAddBlock | Paren] }>;
 export type Yield0 = ParserEvent0<"yield0">;
 export type Zsuper = ParserEvent0<"zsuper">;

-# A super is a parser event that represents using the super keyword with
-# any number of arguments.
-It can optionally use parentheses (represented
-# by an arg_paren node) or just skip straight to the arguments (with an
-# args_add_block node).
-def on_super(contents)
-  find_scanner_event(:@kw, 'super').merge!(
-    type: :super,
-    body: [contents],
-    el: contents[:el],
-    ec: contents[:ec]
-  )
-end

-# symbeg is a scanner event that represents the beginning of a symbol literal.
-# In most cases it will contain just ":" as in the value, but if its a dynamic
-# symbol being defined it will contain ":'" or ":\"".
-def on_symbeg(value)
-  start_line = lineno
-  start_char = char_pos

-  node = {
-    type: :@symbeg,
-    body: value,
-    sl: start_line,
-    el: start_line,
-    sc: start_char,
-    ec: start_char + value.size
-  }

-  scanner_events << node
-  node
-end

-# A symbol is a parser event that immediately descends from a symbol
-# literal and contains an ident representing the contents of the symbol.
-def on_symbol(ident)
-  # When ripper is lexing source text, it turns symbols into keywords if their
-  # contents match, which will mess up the location information of all of our
-  # other nodes.
-So for example instead of { type: :@ident, body: "class" }
-  # you would instead get { type: :@kw, body: "class" }.
-  #
-  # In order to take care of this, we explicitly delete this scanner event
-  # from the stack to make sure it doesn't screw things up.
-  scanner_events.pop

-  ident.merge(type: :symbol, body: [ident]) end

-# A symbol_literal represents a symbol in the system with no interpolation
-# (as opposed to a dyna_symbol).
-As its only argument it accepts either a
-# symbol node (for most cases) or an ident node (in the case that we're
-# using bare words, as in an alias node like alias foo bar).
-def on_symbol_literal(contents)
-  if scanner_events[-1] == contents
-    contents.merge(type: :symbol_literal, body: [contents])
-  else
-    beging = find_scanner_event(:@symbeg)
-    contents.merge!(type: :symbol_literal, sc: beging[:sc])
-  end
-end

 # symbols_beg is a scanner event that represents the start of a symbol literal
 # array with interpolation.
 For example, in the following snippet: